 Rich thought we needed to begin diversifying and offering more than PYO on our farm back in our early years of ownership and read up on wine making.
 He applied for a farm winery license and using the fruit we already grew at Echo Hill Orchards, he made his first wine in 2005 using Macoun apples, followed by Cranberries and Apples wine using fresh Cape Cod cranberries blended with our Empire apples.
-Depending on the recipe, Rich uses a variety of different fruits in his wines including pumpkins, raspberries, pears, peaches, plums and of course apples, all grown at Echo Hill.
+Depending on the recipe, Rich uses a variety of different fruits in his wines including pumpkins, raspberries, pears, peaches, and of course apples, all grown at Echo Hill.
 Making and selling our own wine directly to our customers has positively changed our business and by request from many of our customers, we began offering tastings of our wine products the same year.
 We also obtained a Distillers license as well as a wine pour permit.
 We offer for sale in our store to take home more than a dozen varieties of wines, as well as a selection of our moonshines, grogs and ports, and we are looking forward to producing other types of beverages made with our produce grown at Echo Hill Orchards in the future.

 Both Rich and I feel we have fulfilled our dream of giving our children a unique and memorable childhood experience of living and working on this farm as well as instilling in them a strong work ethic for their own aspirations.

 We consider ourselves and the farm a work in progress….we strive to maintain the orchard and business with the hope of making it better each year that we are blessed to operate it.